-How Many Calories in an Apple?
+How Many Calories in an Apple

-- 100g of Apple contains about 52 kcal
+- 100g apple calories: 52 kcal

 Nutritional Profile of an Apple